Opportunities for Non-Music Majors

 Several ensembles are open to all students, but some ensembles do require an audition for admission, which is generally held during the first days of class each semester.
 If you wish to participate in a music ensemble, but are unsure which group is right for you, email the Music Department Chair.

-The Panther Marching Band (MUS 0202) consists of approximately 150 members and is opening to all interested students.
+The Panther Marching Band (MUS 0202) consists of approximately 150 members and is open to all interested students.
 All band members attend a marching band camp prior to the beginning of the school year.
 All members who reside on campus are able to access their residence hall housing and most meals will be provided.

 Music Minor: This minor is available by audition to any student at EIU except music majors.
 This 22 credit hour minor combines studies in music theory and history, with applied study on your primary instrument/voice and ensemble participation.
 For information on the audition process, click here.
 For additional information, please contact the Department of Music Chair.